rednafi/rednafi.com/content/python/testing_http_requests.md

 ## Integration testing with a test server

-One thing I’ve picked up from writing Go is that it’s often just easier to perform integration tests on these I/O-bound functions.
+One thing I've picked up from writing Go is that it's often just easier to perform integration tests on these I/O-bound functions.
 That is, you can spin up a server that returns a canned response and then test your code against it to assert if it's getting the expected output.